-The made-for-TV movie is a squeaky clean musical with a Velveeta-cheesy pop soundtrack that is so utterly devoid of edge or even personality that you really begin to feel that any preteen girls who even attempt to turn Zac Efron's asexual heartthrob persona into a teenage sex symbol should be shot and killed.
+The made-for-TV movie is a squeaky clean musical with a Velveeta-cheesy pop soundtrack that is so utterly devoid of edge or even personality that you really begin to feel that anyone who even attempts to turn Zac Efron's asexual heartthrob persona into a teenage sex symbol should be shot.

 I guess the Disneyfication of the American high school experience should be expected, but what I wasn't prepared for was the overt gay allegory that High School Musical wears on its sleeve.
 Conservatives will accuse me of soiling an innocent little kids' film and trying to push the homosexual agenda, and I will respond by saying, "You know that movie that all your kids know and love?
 IT'S SO GAY!
 LITERALLY!"

 Zac plays the high school basketball superstar whose father is the coach.
 Throughout the movie, he attempts to keep a shocking secret from the entire world—that he wants to sing and audition for the school musical.
 Nothing could be further from his manly (or, more appropriately, boy-ly) image, and his father is enraged when he finds out, unable to handle his son's dirty little secret, a secret that subjects poor Zac to ridicule from his peers.
 Indeed, early on in the movie, Zac asks his father on their home basketball court, "Did you ever think about trying something new, but were afraid of what your friends might think?"
 Um...sounds like a coming-out party just waiting to happen.